-A copy of the Graduate application and a copy of your transcript.
-(Remember, you must submit these items to Graduate Admissions, too.)
+A copy of the graduate application and a copy of your transcript.
+(Remember, you must submit these items to Graduate Admissions too.)

-Please be sure to include contact information (phone number and email) so that the Director of Graduate Studies can reach you in a timely manner.
+Contact information (phone number and email) so that the Director of Graduate Studies can reach you in a timely manner.

 There are a limited number of Graduate Teaching Assistantships available for full-time students.
-These awards provide an annual stipend and tuition remission, in exchange for teaching or assisting in the department.
+These awards provide an annual stipend and tuition remission in exchange for teaching or assisting in the department.
 If you are interested in applying for this financial support, please be sure to indicate this on your application and in your statement of purpose.